bibleexchange/courses/book-of-romans/400_faith-grace-and-justification.md

 A.	IT IS OF FAITH THAT IT MIGHT BE BY GRACE &mdash; 4:1&mdash;25

-	Romans chapter four deals with Abrahams Righteousness.
+	Romans chapter four deals with Abraham&apos;s Righteousness.
 Abraham is an example of justification by faith.
-Paul uses Abrahams life to explain the doctrine of righteousness by faith.
-Abrahams Faith is recorded.
+Paul uses Abraham&apos;s life to explain the doctrine of righteousness by faith.
+Abraham&apos;s Faith is recorded.
 Abraham is mentioned as our Father (1:1; 1:12; 1:17)
 1. Father as pertaining to flesh.
 2. Father of circumcision.
 3. Father of our faith.
 4. Father of nations.
-(This was the promise of God to Him) Abraham is used to support Pauls doctrine.
+(This was the promise of God to Him) Abraham is used to support Paul&apos;s doctrine.
 1. Mosaic Law was not the first step in act of Redemption.
 2. History of chosen people did not begin at Sinai.
 3. Covenant with Abraham extended beyond Mosaic covenant of works.
 4. Covenant of Grace precedes covenant of works.
-5. Whole chapter is occupied with Gods dealing with Abraham.
+5. Whole chapter is occupied with God&apos;s dealing with Abraham.
-Pauls arguments are presented.
+Paul&apos;s arguments are presented.
 (Verses 1&mdash;25)
 1. Righteousness is by faith.
 2. Righteousness is not obtained by works.
 3. It is not acquired by circumcision.
 4. You cannot gain it through adherence of the law.
 4:13&mdash;17
-5. Abrahams faith shows us an example that we must follow.
+5. Abraham&apos;s faith shows us an example that we must follow.
 6. Paul reasoned that righteousness by faith is the only way to please God.

 1. Justification by Faith is illustrated in the life of Abraham.  Vs. 1&mdash;8